 (1) White rhododendrons are so heavily scented they almost make you pass out as you pass by: I just love the way that in many cases the buds are a deeper shade than the actual flower.

-A Mauve one stood out in the meadow area, close to a Magnolia, and two magnificent Davidia involucrata (the dove-tree, handkerchief tree, pocket handkerchief tree, or ghost tree).
+(4) Soft shades of Lavender stood out in the meadow area, close to a Magnolia, and two magnificent Davidia involucrata (the dove-tree, handkerchief tree, pocket handkerchief tree, or ghost tree).
 We’ll take a look at those in a future post.

 “Rhododendrons and azaleas are both from the genus Rhododendron.
 On average (but there are exceptions), rhododendrons are larger shrubs than are azalea plants, and they have larger leaves.
 Also, in general, azalea flowers have five stamens, while the rhododendron flowers have ten stamens. … Finally, unlike rhododendrons, many azalea plants are deciduous.”

 Stunning and the orange and yellow combination is my favourite I LOVE those 2 colours

 I used to love to visit the Rhododendron dell at Kew Gardens.
 Your photos bring that back. 🙂

 I got some lovely photos from there on my visit in 2014

 I’ll be there in August, which is hardly rhododendron season.